tendermint/tendermint/rust-spec/lightclient/README.md

 protocol allows a client to then securely update its trusted state by requesting and verifying a minimal set of data from a network of full nodes (at least one of which is correct).

-The light client is decomposed into three components:
+The light client is decomposed into two main components:

-- Commit Verification - verify signed headers and associated validator set changes from a single full node, called primary
+- [Commit Verification](#Commit-Verification) - verify signed headers and associated validator set changes from a single full node, called primary
-- Fork Detection -  verify commits across multiple full nodes (called secondaries) and detect conflicts (ie. the existence of forks)
+- [Attack Detection](#Attack-Detection) -  verify commits across multiple full nodes (called secondaries) and detect conflicts (ie. the existence of a lightclient attack)

+In case a lightclient attack is detected, the lightclient submits evidence to a full node which is responsible for "accountability", that is, punishing attackers:

-- Fork Accountability - given a fork, which validators are responsible for it.
+- [Accountability](#Accountability) - given evidence for an attack, compute a set of validators that are responsible for it.

 ## Commit Verification